 View attendance List:

 Eligibility to Participate in Graduation Ceremonies

 Any student who has completed all the requirements for degree conferral is eligible to participate in Fitchburg State University's graduation ceremonies.

 How do I know if I have met the requirements to graduate?

 You should consult with your advisor.
 If you are an undergraduate, you can find the common graduation requirements in the Curriculum section of the University catalog.
 Graduate students can find their requirements in the Graduate Division section of the catalog.

-Undergraduate students and their advisor should also be using our automated degree audit system, which we call a degree evaluation, to assist.
+Students and their advisor should also be using our automated degree evaluation system to assist.